Find out about the practical things and most frequently asked questions about travelling to France.

 France celebrates eleven public holidays (jours fériés), when most shops and businesses (though not necessarily restaurants), and some museums, are closed.

-Payphones (cabines) are increasingly rare due to the proliferation of mobile phones.
+Payphones (cabines) are increasingly rare due to the proliferation of mobile phones/cellphones.
 You can make and receive calls – look for the number in the top right-hand corner of the information panel.
 The vast majority of public phones require a prepaid phonecard (télécarte) available from tabacs and newsagents; they come in units of 50 and 120 units (€7.50 and €15 respectively).
 Alternatively, a more flexible option is one of the many prepaid phonecards which operate with a unique code (tickets téléphoniques) on sale at Orange outlets, post offices, tabacs, newsagents and many supermarkets, which can be used from both private and public phones.
 Orange’s Ticket France Europe, for example, for domestic and European calls is available in €5 and €10 denominations, while the prices for the Ticket International are €7.50 and €15.
-The €15 card buys up to 1000 minutes to landlines in the US and Canada.
+The €15 card buys up to 588 minutes to the US and Canada.
 You can also use credit cards in many call boxes.

 Calling within France